YousefSalahKassem/e-shopy/README.md

 rest in later paragraphs.

 This helps you write a tight first sentence that summarizes the documentation.
-Also, tools like Dartdoc use the first paragraph as a short summary in places like lists of classes and members.
+Also, tools like Dart doc use the first paragraph as a short summary in places like lists of classes and members.

 good